IdentityVendor Identity Sync

 With Signal, this approach fails because vendor tags never fire.
 The Google Analytics script never loads, so the _ga cookie is never created.
 The Meta pixel never fires, so _fbp never exists.
 There are no vendor cookies to passively read.

-The sync engine uses three methods to establish vendor identity, applied in combination:
+The sync engine uses four methods to establish vendor identity, applied in combination:

 Each method is independent.
-A visitor can have self-generated IDs, captured click IDs, and enrichment results all stored simultaneously.
-The sync engine does not require all three to be present — it uses whatever IDs are available for each vendor.
+A visitor can have self-generated IDs, captured click IDs, synced vendor cookies, and enrichment results all stored simultaneously.
+The sync engine does not require all four to be present — it uses whatever IDs are available for each vendor.

 Per-Source Vendor Module Selection

 Not every source needs every vendor’s identity.
-The sync engine only generates and manages IDs for vendors that have an active integration configured on the source:
+The sync engine only generates, captures, and syncs IDs for vendors that have an active integration configured on the source:

 Source: "Main Website" (src_abc123)